 6. Cotton Balls + Petroleum Jelly = Fire Starter!

-Another very basic, yet effective fire starter are cotton balls!
+Another very basic, yet effective DIY fire starters are cotton balls!
 The balls themselves will work okay, but when you add in petroleum jelly, aka vaseline – who knew it could be used for this – they work very well and are known for their compactness, but be sure to store them in a waterproof case!

 You may need to get your hands a little messy for this one.
 Simply put a spoonful of petroleum jelly in your hand, then add a cotton ball and massage the jelly into the ball.
 Store them in a plastic bag until you are ready to use!
 Thanks Picky Stitch for this idea!!